Hats-Protocol/farcaster-delegator/README.md

 ### Valid Signers

-HatsFarcasterDelegator contracts grant authorities to the wearers of two hats specified at deployment:
+HatsFarcasterDelegator contracts grant authorities to the wearers of two hats specified at deployment: the `ownerHat` and `casterHat`

-The `adminHat` grants authority for all functions.
-In other words, a user who wears the `adminHat` is a valid signer for the following typehashes:
+The `ownerHat` grants authority for all functions.
+In other words, a user who wears the `ownerHat` is a valid signer for the following typehashes:

 - IdRegistry.TRANSFER_TYPEHASH()
 - IdGateway.REGISTER_TYPEHASH()